floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_field_anonymization.md

 ## Global configuration

-Global configuration for field masking is stored in the `sg_dlsfls` configuration.
+Global configuration for field masking is stored in the `sg_authz_dlsfls` configuration.
 You can use `sgctl` to upload the changed configuration to the cluster.

 ### Configuring the hash salt